tonyauyeung/tonyauyeung/README.md

 Prior to Cambridge, I obtained a BEng in **Harbin Institute of Technology, shenzhen** (HITsz) with a Distinction, major in **Data Science**.
 During my year 3, I spent 7 months visiting in the **University of Oxford**, fully funded by HITsz, studying **Mathematics and Statistics** and supervised by [Prof. Gesine Reinert](https://www.stats.ox.ac.uk/~reinert/).

 My current research interests span generative models, neural samplers and their application to molecular generation.
-In long term, I'm interested in probabilistic machine learning and AI4S, espesially AI4Molecules and AI4Physics.
+Generally, I'm interested in probabilistic machine learning and AI4S, espesially AI4Molecules and AI4Physics.

 - 📫 How to reach me: ro352@cam.ac.uk / t.ruikang.ouyang@gmail.com